Monoamine oxidase A: Antisocial behavior

 In humans, an association between the 2R allele of the VNTR region of the gene and an increase in the likelihood of committing serious crime or violence has been found.
 The VNTR 2R allele of MAOA has been found to be a risk factor for violent delinquency, when present in association with stresses, i.e. family issues, low popularity or failing school.

 A connection between the MAO-A gene 3R version and several types of anti-social behaviour has been found: Maltreated children with genes causing high levels of MAO-A were less likely to develop antisocial behavior.
 Low MAO-A activity alleles which are overwhelmingly the 3R allele in combination with abuse experienced during childhood resulted in an increased risk of aggressive behaviour as an adult, and men with the low activity MAOA allele were more genetically vulnerable even to punitive discipline as a predictor of antisocial behaviour.
 High testosterone, maternal tobacco smoking during pregnancy, poor material living standards, dropping out of school, and low IQ predicted violent behavior are associated with men with the low-activity alleles.
 According to a large meta-analysis in 2014, the 3R allele had a small, nonsignificant effect on aggression and antisocial behavior, in the absence of other interaction factors.
 Owing to methodological concerns, the authors do not view this as evidence in favor of an effect.

 The MAO-A gene was the first candidate gene for antisocial behavior and was identified during a "molecular genetic analysis of a large, multigenerational, and notoriously violent, Dutch kindred".
 A study of Finnish prisoners revealed that a MAOA-L (low-activity) genotype, which contributes to low dopamine turnover rate, was associated with extremely violent behavior.
 For the purpose of the study, "extremely violent behavior" was defined as at least ten committed homicides, attempted homicides or batteries.

 However, a large genome-wide association study has failed to find any large or statistically significant effects of the MAOA gene on aggression.
 A separate GWAS on antisocial personality disorder likewise did not report a significant effect of MAOA.
 Another study, while finding effects from a candidate gene search, failed to find any evidence in a large GWAS.
-A separate analysis of human and rat genome wide association studies, Mandelian randomization studies, and causal pathway analyses likewise failed to reveal robust evidence of MAOA in aggression.
+A separate analysis of human and rat genome wide association studies, Mendelian randomization studies, and causal pathway analyses likewise failed to reveal robust evidence of MAOA in aggression.
 This lack of replication is predicted from the known issues of candidate gene research, which can produce many substantial false positives.